A Lifelong Virginian & Greek Roots

-My passion for education and its promise of lifelong opportunity began while I was growing up here in Virginia.
-I would spend my Saturdays sitting in my mother’s Greek language class at our church.
-I would promptly go home and conduct my own class with my younger siblings and stuffed animals as students.
-Growing up as the oldest daughter of Greek immigrants, my parents consistently stressed the importance of a high-quality education.
-I understood from an early age that a strong education would open up doors and opportunities for me as an adult.
-As a student whose first language was not English, I had to navigate the world of two cultures and languages, as so many of our neighbors do today.
+My passion for education and its promise of lifelong opportunity began while I was growing up.
+The oldest daughter in a Greek-American working class immigrant family, I spent my early years between Greece and Virginia, but ultimately found my home here.
+I would spend my Saturdays sitting in my mother’s Greek language class at our church and then would promptly go home and conduct my own class with my younger siblings as students.
+My parents helped me understand from an early age that a strong education would open doors and opportunities for me as an adult.
+As a student whose first language was not English, I entered school in the U.S. at the end of second grade.
+I was forced to navigate the world of two cultures and languages, as so many of our neighbors do today.

 After high school graduation, I pursued a degree in Government & Politics at George Mason University and completed it within 3 years.
 During this time, I worked and sought out scholarships to pay for my schooling.
-These early experiences sparked my passion for fighting for my community, which I have devoted myself to since.
+These early experiences sparked my passion for fighting for my community and working families like mine.

 A Teacher and Small Business Owner

-I began substitute teaching in Fairfax County Public Schools, here in the Sully District.
+I began substitute teaching in Fairfax County Public Schools during college.
 While substitute teaching, I earned a Masters of Ed. in Multicultural & Multilingual Education and certification as an ESOL teacher.
 I began teaching full time for FCPS.
 My husband and I chose Centreville to be our home in 2001 because of its wonderful schools and we are now raising our six incredible children here.
-Together, we co-founded Skyway Air Taxi, a local air charter company and I currently run the daily customer operations.
+Together, we co-founded and operated a local air charter company.

 A Leader on the School Board and Beyond